srinivassaitangudu/helpers1/docs/coding/all.code_design.how_to_guide.md

   - Are widely used and well-known and therefore quickly recognized by skilled programmers
 - In other words, by using design patterns, you
-  - Don’t have to re-invent the wheel
+  - Don't have to re-invent the wheel
   - Simplify the high-level picture of your code
   - Make it easier for other people to understand your code